aytuncilhan/BugcrowdAnalysis/README.md

     > The `'min&quot;:` tag occurs right before a local min (and possibly global min) bounty amount.
 Respectively, `"min&quot;:null"` occurence will be rendered as $0.
 But `'min&quot;:null&quot;max&quot;:null'` occurences are **not renedered** and only appear as placeholder tags in HTML.
 If `'min&quot;:null&quot;max&quot;:null'` is not removed from the search text, the search algortihm will think there is a 0$ due to the `'min&quot;: ` part wheras in reality, it's not even displayed on the page.
 Hence, a false positive scenario would occur.

 4. All the retrieved dollar amounts (bounties) are stored in a list.
-Minimum value in the list is the minimum bounty of the program and the same logic applies for maximum bounty Each program's name, url, min bounty, and max bounty values are stored in a Pandas dataframe [bugcrowd_bounties.pkl](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/97873e93dd6ef5681f90ef336137c66a68affe90/bugcrowd_bounties.pkl) to be read in [Step 4](#Step 4: Results).
+Minimum value in the list is the minimum bounty of the program and the same logic applies for maximum bounty Each program's name, url, min bounty, and max bounty values are stored in a Pandas dataframe [bugcrowd_bounties.pkl](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/97873e93dd6ef5681f90ef336137c66a68affe90/bugcrowd_bounties.pkl) to be read in [Step 4](#Step 4: Results). [text goes here](#Step 5: Future Work) section_title<a name="Step 5: Future Work"></a>

 ## Step 4: Results
 Pyhton (3.8.2) script for this step: [Step4.py](https://github.com/aytuncilhan/BugcrowdAnalysis/blob/82085841dbb6370f643da0cc0753f98613ddeb88/Step4.py)